Elao/ElaoParameterizer/README.md

 This component provides a set of classes to handle some service parameters in a structured way, and a twig [dat.GUI](http://workshop.chromeexperiments.com/examples/gui/#1--Basic-Usage) extension to set them with style.

-A symfony bundle also exists to simplify integration in your project.
+A symfony [ElaoParameterizerBundle](https://github.com/Elao/ElaoParameterizerBundle) also exists to simplify integration in your project.

 Installation:
 -------------